Juveria-Dalvi/Relational-Database-beta-FreeCodeCamp/README.md

 <li>The moon table should have at least 20 rows</li>

-<li>Each table should have at least three columns</li>
+<li>Each table should have at least three columns ✔️</li>

-<li>The galaxy, star, planet, and moon tables should each have at least five columns</li>
+<li>The galaxy, star, planet, and moon tables should each have at least five columns ✔️</li>

 <li>At least two columns per table should not accept NULL values ✔️</li>